 The Original IMAX Logo

-IMAX was created by a small group of Canadian experimental filmmakers who came together to produce a multi-screen film installation at EXPO ‘67 in Montreal.
-It was part of a competition to create the first genuinely large-screen film experience.
-The filmmakers did it by syncing nine projectors together, as a huge technological challenge.
-And as they pulled it off, the ambitious team started the company in 1970 when they finally invented their epic camera, projector and domed screen system, which premiered at the Fuji Pavilion at EXPO '70 in Osaka, Japan.
-The first installation of IMAX was made in 1971, at Ontario Place's Cinesphere in Toronto, Canada.
-But then, in 1994, IMAX went public around the globe, including Hollywood.
+IMAX, or Image MAXimum, was created by a small group of Canadian experimental filmmakers who came together to produce a multi-screen film installation at EXPO ‘67 in Montreal, Canada.
+This effort was part of a competition to create the first genuinely large-screen film experience.
+The filmmakers created this technological challenge by synchronizing nine projectors together.
+And, as they successfully pulled it off, the ambitious team started the company, IMAX, in 1970.
+They also invented their epic camera, projector and domed screen system, which premiered at the Fuji Pavilion at EXPO '70 in Osaka, Japan.
+The first public installation of IMAX was in 1971, at Ontario Place's Cinesphere in Toronto, Canada.
+In 1994, IMAX went global, including growing use in Hollywood.

-I used a typeface called, ZELDA, to help the logo being in the emotion of excitement to its viewers and to educate them about what the company is all about.
-I designed the logo to be in different versions, including one in full color and the other fully transparent with a “neon-like” stroke, which is the outlines of the logo itself.
-There are two stroke versions with a different feature.
-The rectangle in the stroke version can be in a “3D-look” or even 2D because IMAX can display its film in 3D and 2D as well.
-But, when it is in an advertisement, they will have one of the most popular typefaces called, FUTURA.
-I thought about that as their primary typeface because of the term ‘future’ and how it represents the expandable success of the company.
+I used a typeface called, ZELDA, to generate excitement in its viewers and to also educate them about the company.
+I designed different versions of the logo for use in various environments.
+One is in full color, and the other is fully transparent with a “neon-like” stroke, which is simply the outline of the logo.
+There are also two-stroke versions to represent the different visual formats of IMAX, both 3D and 2D.
+But, when it is in an advertisement, the written messages will be in one of the most popular typefaces called FUTURA.
+I thought about it as the primary typeface because of the term ‘future’ and how it represents the expandable success of the company.